Hannah Godwin’s Fans In Full Meltdown After Her First Insta Post With Dylan Barbour

 The connection between the duo started early on in this summer’s season of Bachelor in Paradise.
 While for a time, Hannah got flak for not immediately being exclusive with Dylan, it looks like the latter’s patience has paid off.

-And it wasn’t so long ago when the pair’s relationship status was a main topic of conversation in Hannah’s recent social media posts, as previously reported by The Inquisitr.
+And it wasn’t so long ago when the pair’s relationship status was the main topic of conversation in Hannah’s recent social media posts, as previously reported by The Inquisitr.

 This post’s comments section was filled with a ton of happy messages from friends and followers.